 In other words, it’s easier to see items that are closer than ones that are further away.
 Squinting is a sign that a person is becoming nearsighted.
 If this sounds familiar, your Optometrist might give you a myopia diagnosis during an eye exam.

 Your eye is a complex organ composed of multiple parts.
 The cornea is the outer surface of your eye.
 It protects the lens of your eye as it focuses the light.
 Any light that is filtered through your cornea and lens is projected onto your retina.

 The retina, which sits toward the back of the eye, receives the light coming through your lens.
 It has a relatively large surface area.
 If the distance between your retina and the cornea is too long, the light will focus in front of the retina’s surface rather than on the retina itself.

 To compensate for the incorrect light focus within their eyes, most people squint or try to change the distance from which they are viewing an object.
 This brings the item back into focus, making text clearer and easier to read.

 Myopia occurs when a cornea becomes too steeply curved or an eyeball grows too long.
 The light entering the eye does not come to a clear focus point on the retina, which is required for clear vision.

 There is no cure for nearsightedness or Vision problems caused by myopia but usually, the condition is fully corrected with corrective lenses eyeglasses and/or contact lenses, or laser eye surgery.
-See your local Mopia treatment specialist to find the best treatment for your Mopia.
+See your local Myopia treatment specialist to find the best treatment for your Myopia.

 There is some evidence that myopia is becoming more common, possibly due to our reliance on electronic devices whose screens stress our eyes.
 It’s important to find an experienced myopia doctor in your area who will be able to diagnose and treat your myopia using advanced treatments like orthokeratology.